birdwes/TDA30_Asterisk_h323/content/ARS.md

 This could also be used to provide access to multiple SIP providers, e.g. by using 18931, 18932...

-[globals]
+`[globals]`
-LOCAL_STD=01632
+`LOCAL_STD=01632`

-This accepts dialled numbers prefixed with 18930, strips the first five digits, and redirects them to the context sip_uk_transparent.
+This accepts dialled numbers prefixed with 18930, strips the first five digits, and redirects them to the context `sip_uk_transparent`.
 This context behaves as if it is on the local PSTN, i.e. numbers in the range 2 to 8 are prefixed with the local area code.

 ### Exceptions
 The national numbering plan prohibits local number dialling, without a code in the following regions.